Project Overview

 Download PDF | All Featured Projects | Home | Contact Us

 The design brief for this project was ever evolving, requiring collaboration with a range of consultants.
-Architects
+Architects provided mood and vision boards, landscape architects suggested suitable native plants, access consultants ensured safe and functional hardware, and fire and civil consultants ensured compliance with Australian standards while meeting the client’s complex requirements.

-The Youth Training and Justice Facility embodies a harmonious blend of practicality fit for purpose and aesthetic
+The Youth Training and Justice Facility embodies a harmonious blend of practicality fit for purpose and aesthetic appeal that respects cultural requirements.

 Project Gallery